Lost City Hydrothermal Field: Geography

 Other chimneys, such as Ryan and Nature to the east of Poseidon, also have flange and beehive-like structures, though they are significantly smaller and vent significantly less than Poseidon.
 Several inactive vents are located about 100 m south of Poseidon, though they only stand a few meters tall.

-Since the location of the massif is upon a slow to ultra-slow spreading center, there is a large number of faults that run through the vent field.
+Since the location of the massif is upon a slow to ultra-slow spreading center, there are a large number of faults that run through the vent field.
 Many faults, especially at the south side, are high-angle normal faults that can be concealed by debris.
 Most of the vents found tend to run from east to west, likely due to the orientation of fault lines under the field.

 Two extinct fields are located about 300 m west and 450 m southwest of the central vent field at depths of 1000 m or more.
 They have inactive vents similar in profile to Poseidon with a talus (scree) deposit separating them from the central vent field, though they have not been as actively explored.
 It is hypothesized from the ages of samples collected that hot fluid flow migrated from the south to the north where Poseidon currently resides.

 Strontium, carbon, and oxygen isotope data and radiocarbon ages document at least 30,000 years of hydrothermal activity driven by serpentinization reactions at Lost City, making Lost City older than all known black smoker vents by at least two orders of magnitude.